apache/arrow/docs/source/format/FormatIntro.rst

 Variable length binary and string view
 --------------------------------------

-This layout is adapted from TU Munich's UmbraDB, and similar to the string layout used in DuckDB and Velox (and sometimes also called "German style strings").
+This layout is adapted from TU Munich's UmbraDB and is similar to the string layout used in DuckDB and Velox (and sometimes also called "German style strings").

 The main differences to classical binary and string types is the views buffer.
-It includes the length of the string, and then either contains the characters inline (for small strings) or either only contains the first 4 bytes of the string and point to potentially several data buffers.
+It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and point to potentially several data buffers.
 It also supports binary and strings to be written out of order.

 These properties are important for efficient string processing.
 The prefix enables a profitable fast path for string comparisons, which are frequently determined within the first four bytes.
-Selecting elements is a simple "take" operations on the fixed-width views buffer and does not need to rewrite the values buffers.
+Selecting elements is a simple "take" operation on the fixed-width views buffer and does not need to rewrite the values buffers.

 .. figure:: ./images/var-string-view-diagram.svg